 - Kenneth Grahame Society – literary and dining society named after one of the school’s most famous alumni.

 - “Linguanaut” MFL Magazine – Linguanaut is written and edited by pupils.
-Articles are

 - Lyne Society – twice-termly lectures, typically from Oxford University speakers, on a wide-range of classical topics both on and off the syllabus.